preprio/prepr-nextjs/README.md

 PREPR_ENV=preview
 ```

 When you're launching your project to production, then set the `PREPR_ENV` environment variable to `production`.
-This way, the  *Adaptive Preview Bar* doesn't get displayed on a live web app.

 Next, implement the `PreprMiddleware` function.
 Go to your `middleware.js` or the `middleware.ts`
 file.
 If you don't have this file, you can create it in the root of your project.